wp-plugins/amr-users/readme.txt

 *  [Horde] (http://www.horde.org/kronolith/)

 == Changelog ==
+= Version 2.8 =
+*   Fixed warning html (missing a closing tag) when the url is unavailable and there is still a cached file available.
+*   Tweaked the code in the cacheing area to handle upload folder specs better (I hope).
+*   Added a months parameter.
+Number of months requested will override number of days and the start will be set to the beginning of the month.
+*   Added monthsoffset parameter.
+This allows you to go back in time by months instead of days.
+Useful for pagination which is coming soon.
+*   Changed the html around the calendar property images so that it worked better when no images are displayed.
+Changed the css file too.
+Previous is still there as icallist271.css
+*   Made some criteria code changes anticipating integration with custom event post type plugin coming soon.
+*   Added option to not use the little icon images and just have plain link text.
+THis would allow you to use custom css and text / image replacement techniques for your own images.

 = Version 2.7.1 =
 *   Added some exception handling to cope slightly more gracefully with any "bad" dates in the ics file.
 *   At [Alec's request] (http://icalevents.anmari.com/troubleshooting/comment-page-1/#comment-581) titles have been added to the little images.
 There were already titles on the hyperlinks and alt on the images.
 Html has been revalidated.